karam94/React-Redux-Cheatsheet/README.md

 # React-Redux-Cheatsheet
 A React Redux cheatsheet.
 Made by myself, for myself, based on my own requirements &amp; how my head works.
 If it helps someone else, then awesome!
 Pull requests with improvements are more than welcome.

+**NOTE: There may be code snippets below which are not 100% accurate and need adjusting to work correctly.
+I will be addressing them over time, but for now, this does the job sufficiently.**

 ## Table of Contents
  - [Functional Components](#Functional-Components)
  - [Class Components with Local State](#Class-Components-with-Local-State)